GitauHarrison/beautiful-flask-tables/README.md

 - [x] Pagination of data in rows
     * Choose the number of rows to be displayed in the table
-- [x] Searching of data in the entire table
+- [x] Searching for data in the entire table
     * The application can search the entire table for a specific word or phrase (slow and not efficient as seen the Basic Table example)
     * The application can search for a specific word or phrase per the paginated data (fast and efficient as seen the Ajax Table example)
 - [x] Sorting of data in the entire table